chasenunez/DEVO_enricher/README.md

 print(report.as_descriptor())
 ```

-## Excel support — important caveats

-Excel files are more complicated than CSVs. the script reads **only the first worksheet** and converts all cell values to strings (with special handling for date/time-like cells).
-That choice is conservative and avoids surprising type coercions, but has consequences:

-* **Merged cells**: may be expanded to values or empty cells depending on engine — inspect the sheet first.
-* **Formulas**: the reader typically returns last calculated values, not the formula text.
-* **Multiple sheets**: only the first sheet is read by default.
-* **Rich formatting / comments / macros**: these are ignored; if those are important you should pre-process or export to CSV.
-* **Numeric formatting**: Excel-formatted numbers/dates may require additional handling; the script attempts ISO date detection from cell values where possible.

-Recommendations:

-* Prefer exporting to CSV if you control the upstream workflow.
-* Add a manual review step on complex spreadsheets.
-* If you need to read a specific sheet, add a `--sheet` flag (not currently included) — contact me and I’ll add it.

-## Design decisions & limitations
+# Design decisions & limitations

-* Type inference is conservative: integer → number → datetime → string.
-Mixed-format columns often fall back to `string`.
+* Type inference is conservative: it tests integer → number → datetime → string.
+If the uploaded data contains complex formats (mixed types in a column), the script will fall back to `string`.
+This probably a problem for dates. therefore:
-* Datetime detection is based on `datetime.fromisoformat()` plus common `strptime` formats.
-Installing `python-dateutil` improves parsing coverage.
+* Datetime detection uses `datetime.fromisoformat()` and a set of common `strptime` formats.
+For more robust parsing, consider adding `python-dateutil` (not included to avoid extra dependency).
-* Column `description` fields are left blank by default; you can populate them manually or via an external mapping / LLM.
+* Column `description` fields are left blank by default.
+You can fill them manually or extend the script to call an LLM or a mapping dictionary for domain-specific descriptions.
-* The tool attempts not to change raw data — it writes an iCSV header and the input data rows (padding/truncating rows to match header length if necessary).
+* The script prefers not to change the raw data; it only writes a cleaned iCSV header and writes the CSV data as-is (padding/truncating rows to match the header length where needed).

-## Tests & CI

-* A suggested test (included in repo) uses `pytest` to run a small smoke-test: create a tiny CSV/XLSX and run `make_icsv.py` to confirm outputs are written.
-* For CI (GitLab/GitHub Actions), use a Python image and install `requirements.txt` before running `pytest`.
-If your CI previously relied on `herokuish buildpack test`, replace that with an explicit `pip install -r requirements.txt` + `pytest` step (see project CI config).

-## Extending the tool (ideas)
+# Extending the tool (ideas)

-* `--sheet` flag to choose an Excel worksheet.
-* Option to preserve numeric types from Excel (avoid casting everything to strings) — would improve numeric detection but increase complexity.
-* `--validate` flag to run Frictionless validation automatically and emit a validation report.
+* Add `--validate` flag to run Frictionless validation automatically after generation and write a validation report.
-* Optional LLM-based automatic column descriptions (careful with sensitive data).
+* date handling is a bit fragile, so we could integrate `dateutil.parser` for robust date parsing.

-## Contributing
+# Contributing

 Contributions welcome!
 Suggested workflow:

 1. Fork the repo and create a feature branch.
 2. Add tests and update documentation for new features.
-3. Open a pull request describing the change.
+3. Open a pull request describing the changes.

-Follow PEP8 and include tests for major parsing/inference behaviors.
-See `CONTRIBUTING.md` for more details.
+Please follow idiomatic Python style (PEP8) and include tests for major parsing/inference behaviors.

-## License
+# License

 This project is provided under the **MIT License**.
 See `LICENSE` for details.

-If you want, I can:

-* add a short section with an example Excel-based pytest test (creates an XLSX and runs the script), or
-* add a `--sheet` CLI option and update the script and tests accordingly — pick one and I’ll produce the code change.